nseidm1/TaskExecutor/README.md

 The TaskExecutor is overwhelmingly superior to AsyncTask.
 It's a super custom, rock solid, awesome implementation of a robust, consolidated, and centralized asynchronous Task execution mechanism.

-<b>TaskExecutorActivity</b><br>
+<b>TaskActivity</b><br>
-The included abstract TaskExecutorActivity class makes for easy use.
+The included abstract TaskActivity class makes for easy use.
 Simply extend the class and utilize the protected mTaskExecutor reference to execute Tasks.

-TaskExecutorActivity has three abstract methods, allowTaskFiness() and specifyServiceMode(), autoExecuteRestoredTasks().
+TaskActivity has three abstract methods, allowTaskFiness() and specifyServiceMode(), autoExecuteRestoredTasks().

-Tasks can be finessed to maintain a callback to the currently visible Activity, the the Service has two MODEs, SERVICE_MODE_CALLBACK_INCONSIDERATE and SERVICE_MODE_CALLBACK_DEPENDENT which are pertinent when Tasks are restored from disk after the Service is killed by the os; oh did I mention that Tasks survive process termintion :-) When the Service is in SERVICE_MODE_CALLBACK_INCONSIDERATE mode the Service will auto execute restored Tasks without a valid ui callback.
+The the Service has two MODEs, SERVICE_MODE_CALLBACK_INCONSIDERATE and SERVICE_MODE_CALLBACK_DEPENDENT which are pertinent when Tasks are restored from disk after the Service is killed by the OS; oh did I mention that Tasks survive process termintion :-) When the Service is in SERVICE_MODE_CALLBACK_INCONSIDERATE mode the Service will auto execute restored Tasks without a valid ui callback.
 In SERVICE_MODE_CALLBACK_DEPENDENT mode the Service wait for the the next activity to assign a callback, and if you set autoExecuteRestoredTasks to true the restored